ssaannddeerr/fun_retro_tui/README.md

 - Application paths
 - API endpoints for weather, cryptocurrency, and exchange rates
 - Protected application passwords
-- Default location for weather (Prague)
+- Default location for weather

 ## 📝 Notes

-- The weather information uses wttr.in for Prague by default
+- The weather information uses wttr.in
 - Currency rates are fetched from exchangerate-api.com
 - Bitcoin prices are retrieved from CoinGecko's API
 - All live streams require a valid URL that can be played with mpv